Plugins

 It is not necessary to add plugin use

 statements to your config file.
-All previously added plugins are automatically loaded at startup.
+All previously registered plugins are automatically loaded at startup.

 Note